concord-consortium/sensor-interactive/README.md

 - interactive/index.html - AP/LARA embeddable interactive
 - interactive/report-item.html - Portal dashboard report item interactive

+## Cypress Snapshot tests
+If you change the UI enough, you might have to update the recoded snapshots for the Cypress tests.
+There is a NPM task you can run that does half the work for you defined in `package.json`.

+You can run `npm run test:cypress:updateSnaps` to generate or update  snapshots in the `cypress/snapshots/branch` folder.
+However, this isn't where Cypress looks for them when run in CI.
+You may have to move updated files into `cypress/snapshots/All Integration Specs/`

 ## Available Sensors

 The system defines two classes of sensors: wireless and wired.
 In both cases one or more